Which of the following is not a characteristic of a strong acid? | Channels for Pearson+

 1

-Understand the definition of a strong acid: A strong acid is one that completely ionizes in water, meaning it donates all its available protons to water molecules.
+Understand the concept of a strong acid: A strong acid is one that completely ionizes in solution, meaning it donates all of its available protons to the solvent, typically water.

-Review the concept of pH: pH is a measure of the hydrogen ion concentration in a solution.
-Strong acids have a low pH value because they increase the concentration of hydrogen ions in the solution.
+Consider the pKa value: The pKa value is a measure of the acidity of a substance.
+Strong acids have low pKa values because they readily donate protons, making them more acidic.

-Consider the ability to donate protons: Strong acids are characterized by their ability to donate protons easily, which is a fundamental property of acids.
+Evaluate the pH value: pH is a measure of the hydrogen ion concentration in a solution.
+Strong acids typically result in solutions with low pH values because they increase the concentration of hydrogen ions.

-Examine the pKa value: The pKa value is the negative logarithm of the acid dissociation constant (Ka).
-Strong acids have a low pKa value, indicating a high degree of ionization.
+Analyze the ionization behavior: Strong acids completely ionize in solution, meaning they dissociate fully to release protons, which is a key characteristic of strong acids.

-Identify the characteristic that does not fit: A high pH value is not a characteristic of a strong acid, as strong acids typically have low pH values due to their complete ionization and high concentration of hydrogen ions.
+Identify the incorrect characteristic: A high pH value is not characteristic of a strong acid, as strong acids result in low pH values due to the high concentration of hydrogen ions they produce.

 Watch next